Bothell, Washington: Parks and recreation

 Bothell has 26 parks, trails, and open spaces for public use that are maintained by the city government's Parks and Recreation Department.
 These comprise 403 acre of city-owned open spaces and are supplemented by 1,428 acre in other open spaces and parks owned by county governments and private entities.
-The Parks and Recreation Department also organizes recreational activities for residents at city parks and facilities, including sport leagues, concerts, yoga, and instructional classes; these programs were cancelled due to the COVID-19 pandemic.
-Bothell is also home a YMCA branch, senior centers, and other community organizations that provide their own recreational programs.
+The Parks and Recreation Department also organizes recreational activities for residents at city parks and facilities, including sport leagues, concerts, yoga, and instructional classes.
+Bothell is also home to a YMCA branch, senior centers, and other community organizations that provide their own recreational programs.

 The Sammamish River corridor has several city parks that are connected to each other by the Sammamish River Trail, a regional hiking and bicycling trail that continues southeast for 10 mi to Redmond.
 The Sammamish River Trail also connects to two other paved regional trails that converge in Bothell: the Burke–Gilman Trail, which runs southwest to Seattle; and the North Creek Trail, which travels to Canyon Park and is planned to reach Mill Creek and Everett in later phases.
 An unpaved corridor, the Tolt Pipeline Trail, runs southeast from Bothell towards Duvall and follows the route of the Tolt pipeline.

 Blyth Park is the city's oldest park, sitting on 40 acre of land facing the river that was donated in 1959 by the local Lions Club.
 It is adjacent to the former Wayne Golf Course, which was acquired for $3.8 million by the city government between 2017 and 2018 with assistance from Forterra.
 The 89 acre property is the largest in Bothell's parks system and remains undeveloped except for an existing disc golf course that was retained.
-Connecting the river and trail to Downtown Bothell is the Park at Bothell Landing, a 14 acre park with historic buildings and a footbridge.
+Connecting the river and trail to Downtown Bothell is the Park at Bothell Landing, a 14 acre park that opened in 1978 with historic buildings and a footbridge.
+The park's land on the south side of the Sammamish River was acquired from the Washington State Department of Transportation, which had originally planned to build a freeway there to replace State Route 522.

 Bothell's largest nature preserve, North Creek Forest, was established in 2011 and sits on 64 acre surrounding North Creek near Interstate 405.
 It is home to large forests as well as wetlands that host band-tailed pigeons, pileated woodpeckers, and salmon in streams.
 The forest is managed by a volunteer group and is adjacent to state-owned wetlands on the University of Washington Bothell and Cascadia College campus.
 The 58 acre wetlands, the largest in the Pacific Northwest to undergo restoration, are home to habitats for deer, goats, coyotes, and other wildlife.